Official websites use .gov

 Benefits of our work

-This project delivers critical environmental and ocean acidification education to Title I schools in rural Tier 1 counties in North Carolina.
+This project fills a critical environmental and ocean acidification education need to schools in rural Tier 1 counties in North Carolina.
 Tier 1 counties in North Carolina are defined as counties with with poor economic well-being and the most economically distressed.
 Additionally, the work will reach the highest Indigenous student populations in the state.
 Products highlighting this increase in ocean acidification education capacity will increase reach and awareness.

 Investigators